deislabs/deislabs.io/content/posts/introducing-yo-wasm.md

 The result of all this is a "hello, world" application.
 The code itself is uninteresting, being just a minimal Rust, C or AssemblyScript program, but the generator also provides a bunch of things to make the development experience easier:

 1. Visual Studio Code tasks to build and debug the Wasm build.
 This means that - if you're a VS Code user - you can get up and running editing and debugging the project very quickly.
-The Debug WASM debug configuration uses `wasmtime` to run the program, and the LLDB debugger to support breakpoints, etc. in the running Wasm.
+The Debug Wasm debug configuration uses `wasmtime` to run the program, and the LLDB debugger to support breakpoints, etc. in the running Wasm.

 ![The Debug WASM configuration in VS Code](https://i.imgur.com/ypz6o0P.png)